epeli/react-bem-factory/README.md

 -   No need to manually concatenate class names when doing dymamic styling
     -   `<Button add={props.isAdding}>` just works
 -   Typed when using TypeScript
-    -   The created components respect the `el` option.
-So `video` elements have their special attributes etc.
+    -   The created components respect the `el` option so `video` elements have their special attributes as props etc.
     -   The modifiers are typed as optional boolean props

 ## Noteworthy features